walterhiggins/ScriptCraft/docs/API-Reference.md

  * Once you leave the game, your score is reset to zero.

- * You can disconnect from the server and your score will be saved for the next time you join.
+ * When you disconnect from the server, your score will be reset to zero.

 ### Gameplay Mechanics